The online art market is now worth $10.8 billion, up 6% from 2021*. In other words, selling art online has never been more important.

 “Social media is becoming increasingly important for artists.
 So much so, that 91% of the galleries actively use social media to promote their art, (Hiscox).

-Fortunately, store builders make it easy to connect your online gallery with social media platforms.
+If you’re taking advantage of Facebook Marketplace, then social media promotion will be relatively simple.
+Fortunately, Squarespace, WordPress, and online marketplaces also make it easy to connect your online gallery with social media platforms.

 Engage with other artists over social media and regularly share your views on art.
 Become part of the right conversations.